internetarchive/dweb-mirror/API.md

 which is monkey patched into dweb-archive.ArchiveItem so that it runs anywhere that dweb-archive attempts to fetch_metadata
 ```
 Alternatives:
-    skipCache:          dont load from cache (only net)
+    DEPRECATED skipCache:          dont load from cache (only net)
+    noCache:            skip cache on reading, but write to it
+    noStore:            skip cache on writing, but read from it
     skipNet             dont load from net (only cache)
     if cached:          return from cache
     if !cached:         Load from net, save to cache